 A camera can turn pain into spectacle.
 The ethical dilemma is how to capture war without compromising either the dignity of the participants or the audience’s perception.

-Residents walk by debris and destroyed vehicles in (Ukraine) on April 6, 2022 during ‘s full scale invasion of Ukraine. (/)
+Residents walk by debris and destroyed Russian vehicles in Bucha (Ukraine) on April 6, 2022 during Russia’s full scale invasion of Ukraine.
+(Chris McGrath/Getty Images)

 Documentarians are often inspired to capture the reality of a war in order to creatively reflect the pain, both on a national and a personal level.
 Documentary cinema’s history shows that such circumstances can lead to groundbreaking films.
 Bill Nichols, a film theorist, wrote that “the successful careers of many documentarian filmmakers have been based on the misfortunes of others.”